Write a score to a LilyPond format (.ly) text file for later use by

 Paper options

 suppresses all page numbering.
-When page_numbers = TRUE
+When page_numbers = TRUE, you can set

 and determines all subsequent page numbers.
 These arguments correspond to